Pink Himalayan Salt in Water – The Ultimate Health Booster?!

 Table salt, ubiquitous in processed foods, contains additives, and anti-caking agents, and is almost purely sodium chloride.

-This high sodium content in table salt, when consumed excessively, contributes to an imbalance in our bodies, leading to health problems.
+This high sodium content in table salt, when consumed excessively, may contribute to an imbalance in our bodies, potentially leading to health problems.

-It’s true what doctors and other health experts say: excess sodium is NOT good for you.
-Excess sodium from table salt is usually the problem and will cause imbalances which will lead to health issues.
+It’s true what doctors and other health experts say: excess sodium is not good for you.
+However, excess sodium from table salt is often one of the issues and can cause imbalances over time.

 In his book, The Salt Fix, Dr. James Dinicolantonio’s provides a run down of the nitty gritty details about salt.
 It’s an informative read that dispels the myths surrounding salt and debunks common misconceptions.

 Understanding the source and type of salt you consume is key to maintaining healthy sodium levels.
-As a mineral practitioner, I actually don’t recommend Himalayan pink salt, but I do believe it is better than refined salt.
+I don’t recommend Himalayan pink salt to my clients, but I do believe it may be better than refined salt.
 Keep reading to find out why.

 Heavy Metals in Pink Himalayan Salt